Joel Anderson: Early life and education

-Born and raised in Detroit, Anderson moved to San Diego County, California with his family when he was in high school.
-Anderson graduated from Grossmont College with an associate's degree in business administration.
-He attended California State Polytechnic University, Pomona, and received a bachelor's degree in finance and business administration from the university.
-He has served within his community as treasurer on the board of the Resource Conservation District of Greater San Diego County, a member of the board of the Water Conservation Garden, director of proceedings of the Alpine Chamber of Commerce, and as a volunteer at River Valley Charter High School.
+Born and raised in Detroit, Anderson moved to San Diego County, California, with his family when he was in high school.
+He earned an associate's degree in business administration from Grossmont College and a bachelor's degree in finance and business administration from California State Polytechnic University, Pomona.
+He served as treasurer on the board of the Resource Conservation District of Greater San Diego County, a member of the board of the Water Conservation Garden, director of proceedings of the Alpine Chamber of Commerce, and as a volunteer at River Valley Charter High School.

 Political career

-San Diego activism
+Padre Dam Board

-In 1998, Anderson campaigned for a seat in the California Assembly but lost the election.
+In 1998, Anderson lost an election for a seat in the California Assembly.
 In November 2002, he was elected to the Division 5 seat on the Padre Dam Board—representing Blossom Valley, Flinn Springs, Alpine, Crest and Harbison Canyon—with 44 percent of the vote while campaigning on the issues of fiscal responsibility and decreasing spending.
-Anderson criticized incumbent members of the board for excessive travel and for putting together a customer service center that cost more than he believed was necessary.
-After Anderson was elected, the Padre Dam Board voted unanimously to postpone the building project.
+Anderson criticized incumbent members of the board for excessive travel and for excessive spending on a customer service center.
+After he was elected, the Padre Dam Board voted unanimously to postpone the building project.
 In August 2003, the Padre Dam Board voted to build a new office building at the Santee Lakes Recreation Preserve; Anderson voted against the spending measure, and it passed 3–2 with a cost limit of $6 million.
-In 2006, Anderson was the Board President of the Padre Dam Water Board.
+In 2006, Anderson was the board president of the Padre Dam Water Board.